Lifetime Tahoma 100 is a budget sit-on-top recreational kayak.

 Its flat wide bottom with chine rails make it stable.

-Although speed and tracking may not be the best of its attributes, it is extremely maneuverable making it suitable for beginners and occasional kayakers.
+Although speed and tracking may not be the best of their attributes, it is extremely maneuverable making it suitable for beginners and occasional kayakers.

 Price is its strong point which is competitive, to say the least.
 In addition, it comes with a paddle which further enhances its worthiness.